Lea Michele: Influences

-One of the most significant influential figures in Michele's life is Barbra Streisand whom she cites as being her "role model".
-Michele's mother Edith played her films for her when she was a child.
-Michele dedicated a chapter in her book Brunette Ambition to Streisand, noting that it is important for people to have someone to look up to.
+One of the most significant influential figures in Michele's life is Barbra Streisand, whom she cites as being her "role model".
+Michele's mother Edith played Streisand's films for her when she was a child.
+Michele dedicated a chapter in her book, Brunette Ambition, to Streisand, noting that it is important for people to have someone to look up to.
 Michele wrote, "I really love her, she's always been such a role model to me.
 She's someone who has built her career on focusing on what makes her unique and what makes her special."
-An actress who influenced Michele was Natalie Wood.
-Michele said that she watched West Side Story as a child wanting to play the role of Maria.
+Another actress who influenced Michele was Natalie Wood.
+Michele said that she watched West Side Story as a child, wanting to play the role of Maria.